Gipetto/site/_posts/2005-06-17-my_mysql_abstraction_class.md

 Other future improvements might be to move the error reporting into its own, more general, class and integrate it through aggregation.
 But I've got a few other things to do before that.

-So, if you're interested, download it here: ~~dbConnect.class.php.zip~~ **Update:** link removed.
-Its super old code and of no use to anyone any more.
+So, if you're interested, you can view the source [here](/script_src/dbConnect.class.php.html)

 There's a full usage description at the bottom of the file where the full functionality is documented.